jorgemhtdev/FlexLayoutXF/README.md

 It is a property that helps us align the elements of a view.

+# JustifyContent

+Define how the elements are organized on the main axis

 <img src="https://github.com/jorgemht/FlexLayoutXF/blob/master/Screenshots/AlignItems%20and%20JustifyContent.PNG" height="800">

 The AlignItems contains the following values for the properties: